s4bot3ur/Blockchain-Challenges/Ethernaut/Elevator/WriteUp.md

     }
 ```

-The function `goTo()` is a public function which takes an uint256 as argument.
-The function declares a variable named `building` of type `Building` which is the interface.
-It initialized `building` with the `Building` type at address of `msg.sender`.
-Which means that the `msg.sender` should be a contract.
+The function `goTo()` is a public function that takes a `uint256` as an argument.
+The function declares a variable named `building` of type `Building`, which is the interface.
+It initializes `building` with the `Building` type at the address of `msg.sender`.
+This means that the `msg.sender` should be a contract.

-Then the function makes a call to isLastFloor() in `Building` contract (msg.sender contract).
-If it returns true then the following lines wont execute.
-If it returns false the following lines will execute.
+Then the function makes a call to `isLastFloor()` in the `Building` contract (msg.sender contract).
+If it returns true, then the following lines won't execute.
+If it returns false, the following lines will execute.

-In the next line **floor** variable is set to argument passed into `goTo()` function during the call.
-Then again function makes a call to `isLastFloor()` in `Building` contract (msg.sender contract) and sets the return value to **top** variable.
+In the next line, the **floor** variable is set to the argument passed into the `goTo()` function during the call.
+Then again, the function makes a call to `isLastFloor()` in the `Building` contract (msg.sender contract) and sets the return value to the **top** variable.

 ### Exploit

-Here our task to make the **top** varibale to `true`.
-Once we set the top variable to true this challenge will be solved.
+Here our task is to make the **top** variable `true`.
+Once we set the top variable to true, this challenge will be solved.

-If we see the contract the only place in which the value of **top** is changed is in `goTo()` function.
-So we need to interact with the goTo() function.
+If we see the contract, the only place where the value of **top** is changed is in the `goTo()` function.
+So we need to interact with the `goTo()` function.

 We should interact with the contract using another contract.
 In order to do that, we need to write a contract that includes the `isLastFloor()` function.
-This is because when we make a call to the `goTo()` function in the Elevator contract, the function sets the `building` variable using the interface of Building with address as `msg.sender`.
+This is because when we make a call to the `goTo()` function in the Elevator contract, the function sets the `building` variable using the interface of `Building` with the address as `msg.sender`.

-But if we check goTo() function in order enter the if condition and pass the condition our `isLastFloor()` function should return `false`.
-Also once it passes if condition it is also setting **top** by making one more call to `isLastFloor()` function.
-Since our task is to make top as `true` the second time our function is called our function should return true.
+But if we check the `goTo()` function, in order to enter the if condition and pass the condition, our `isLastFloor()` function should return `false`.
+Also, once it passes the if condition, it also sets **top** by making one more call to the `isLastFloor()` function.
+Since our task is to make top `true`, the second time our function is called, our function should return true.

-So some how we need to write a logic such that when the Elevator contract first makes a call to `isLastFloor()` in our contract it should return `false` and second time it should return `true`.
+So somehow we need to write logic such that when the Elevator contract first makes a call to `isLastFloor()` in our contract, it should return `false`, and the second time it should return `true`.

 Click [here](./Exploit/ExploitElevator.sol) to view the exploit contract.